 Looking down on our route, from the obvious knob, center right, we climbed the "smooth stone" face of West Babcock, favoring the west side.

 The pitch is actually rife with loose boulders.
 We climbed as lightly as fairies, skimming over the surface, testing holds, gaining the ridge just west of the summit.
 We were on top in under three hours from the trailhead.

 The Knife: A La Plata Mountains devotee, having by now climbed all of the peaks save one, this little stretch, not even a mile, long eluded me.
 It has a notorious reputation amongst locals in Durango.
 On this day I was awarded the "sweet spot," climbing upon the heals of my friend, John, who had done this span previously, storing the way in his impeccable memory.
 Therefore, we rarely stopped to debate alternative routes, allowing us to complete the traverse between the two mountaintops in exactly one hour.

 It is best, as always, to stay pinned to the ridge.
 When we were forced off, we usually deferred to the north and only briefly.
 John called the innumerable blocks, spires, obstacles, and sawtooths, "jiggity jaggities."
 Width varied; at times the ridge was one slender block wide, in other places, comfortable.
 There was plenty of good rock, but a substantial share of rotten as well.
 I was off-ridge to the north when a hold let go and I was flung backwards over a vertical couloir.
 I have no idea how I magically regained my position.
 For John, as leader, it was, "the ridge that never ends," but for the rest of us experienced scramblers, it was a pleasurable practice in mindfulness.
 This image shows the first serration on The Knife with Spiller in the distance.

 The Crux.
 At the deeply incised declivity in the ridge, we carefully scrambled down to a minuscule saddle.
 We moved to the north and then the south on loose dirt and rubble.
-Below is a picture looking up from the pinch.
+Below is a picture looking back/east from the pinch.